 Co-Branded Airline Credit Cards Have A Few Purposes

 For me, the main point of opening an airline credit card is the sign-up bonus!
 After the minimum spending requirement is met, into the sock drawer it goes.
 However, I’ll admit sometimes it makes sense to hold onto these cards for the following benefits:

 - Free checked bag: This is a common benefit on airline credit cards and can save you a lot of money if you’re a frequent flyer.

 - Anniversary points: Cards like the Southwest Premier from Chase offer points on your cardmember anniversary which can offset the annual fee.

-- Save on in-flight purchases: Cards like Gold Delta Amex offer 20% savings on in-flight purchases.
+- Save on in-flight purchases: Cards like the American Airlines AAdvantage Platinum Select from Citi offer 25% savings on in-flight food and beverage purchases.

 Earning miles for a specific airline is not a bad thing, but using an airline credit card is usually not the best way of doing so.
-You’ll be much better off earning points that can be transferred to these programs.
-Not only does this provide you flexibility in how you use the points, but you will most likely be able to earn more points on each purchase.
-Sometimes it makes sense to have an airline card or two, just don’t use it for everyday spend!
+You’ll be much better off earning points that can be transferred instead.
+Not only does this provide you flexibility in how you use the points, but you will be able to earn more points on each purchase.
+Sometimes it makes sense to have an airline credit card or two, just don’t use it for everyday spend!